Latest Blog

 – Weakness due to femoral nerve compression: The femoral nerve may become pinched or irritated due to lumbar stenosis, arthritis, or a herniated disc.
 When this occurs pain, numbness, tingling, or weakness in your thigh may happen.

-Physical therapy is recommended for Vastus Lateralis injuries.
-Apart from heat therapy and ice therapy, treatment will comprise of manual therapy to help decrease pain and promote circulation.
+Physical therapy is recommended for Vastus Lateralis (VL) injuries.
+Apart from heat therapy and Cryotherapy, treatment will comprise of manual therapy to help decrease pain and promote circulation.
 These techniques can improve tissue mobility prior to stretching as well as improve the quadriceps motion.
-Your therapist may include quadriceps stretches to increase mobility and function of the muscle group.
+Quadriceps stretches to increase mobility and function of the muscle group may be prescribed.
 Exercises to release any femoral nerve irritation may also be prescribed to get pressure off the lumbar nerve if it is causing the thigh any pain.
 As treatment progresses, functional training will be incorporated to ensure that your quad is functioning normally.
-Most injuries to the quadriceps and Vastus Lateralis muscles heal within eight weeks.
-If in doubt, seek professional advice.
+Most injuries to the quadriceps and Vastus Lateralis (VL) muscles heal within eight weeks.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).